markmoxon/elite-source-code-bbc-master/README.md

 BBC Master Elite was written by Ian Bell and David Braben and is copyright &copy; Acornsoft 1986.

-The code on this site has been disassembled from the version released on [Ian Bell's personal website](http://www.elitehomepage.org/).
+The code on this site has been reconstructed from a disassembly of the version released on [Ian Bell's personal website](http://www.elitehomepage.org/).

 The commentary is copyright &copy; Mark Moxon.
 Any misunderstandings or mistakes in the documentation are entirely my fault.